 That means that a $300 flight will cost 24,000 Citi ThankYou points.
-So a family of 4 could fly to Orlando for under 100,000 Citi ThankYou points.
+So a family of four could fly to Orlando for under 100,000 Citi ThankYou points.

 Redeem Chase Ultimate Rewards Points

 So with the Chase Sapphire Reserve, you’ll pay only 20,000 Chase Ultimate Rewards points for the same $300 flights.
-That means that you can actually fly a family of 5 to Orlando for 100,000 Chase Ultimate Rewards points!
+That means that you can actually fly a family of five to Orlando for 100,000 Chase Ultimate Rewards points.

 Redeem Points for Travel Statement Credits

-You could consider cards like the Capital One® Venture® Rewards Credit Card or Barclaycard Arrival® Plus World Elite Mastercard® if you prefer to redeem points and miles for travel statement credits after booking flights directly with your card.
+You could consider a card like the Capital One Venture Rewards Credit Card if you prefer to redeem points and miles for travel statement credits after booking flights directly with your card.